-With an Introduction by Zoe Whittall.
+With a Foreword by Zoe Whittall.

-Permanent Revolution traces Gail Scott’s seminal investigation of prose experiment to the present, including a recreation of the iconic Spaces Like Stairs, in a collection relating the matter of writing in sentences to ongoing social upheaval.
+“A writer may do as she pleases with her epoch.
+Except ignore it,” says Gail Scott.
+Permanent Revolution traces her seminal investigation of prose experiment to the present, including a recreation of the iconic text Spaces Like Stairs, in a collection of essays relating the matter of writing to ongoing social upheaval.
 “Where there is no emergency there is likely no real experiment,” she writes.

-“A writer may do as she pleases with her epoch.
-Except ignore it,” said Scott.
-With Permanent Revolution, the writer interrogates her era, twice.
+With Permanent Revolution, Scott interrogates her era, twice.
 Belonging in the canon alongside Maggie Nelson, Lydia Davis and Renee Gladman, Gail Scott is an important feminist thinker of our time.

 “At once erudite and intimate, Permanent Revolution is a vital set of meditations on difficulty and feminist art.
 Gail Scott convincingly and beautifully evokes feminism as an ongoing experimental practice: courageous, expansive, and necessary to all.” —Anne Boyer, author of The Undying, Winner of the Pulitzer Prize for Nonfiction